rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 Let us imagine the most simple case, when there is only one whole and one part.
 Let's `imagine` data generating process $f$ produced two vectors $v_{whole}$ and $v_{part}$.
 These vectors are now going to undergo an `agreement protocol`, to decide what will be their relative orientations.
 Eventually, they will form little `islands of agreement`.

+We are considering a timestep $t$ in GLOM.
+The part advertises a vector to the whole.
+Let's get into the parody.

 <div style="margin-bottom: 20px;">
     <img
         class="img-fluid"